venom-ink-logo

 L.I.T.H.A Leave It The Hell Alone!

 This is the first rule for all piercings!
-You should leave your new piercing alone, don’t play with it, don’t twist it, don’t change the jewelry.
-Unless you are cleaning your piercing, you should not be touching it!
+You should leave your new piercing alone, don’t play with it, don’t twist it, and don’t change the jewelry.
+Unless you are cleaning your piercing, you should not touch it!

 Sea Salt Soaks

-This is the most common and easiest form of aftercare, boil water, put it in a cup, add a 1/4 tea spoon of sea salt, then let it cool off so you can soak your piercing without hurting yourself.
-Do this twice a day, morning and night for about 5 minutes each.
-It’ll remove any crusties that your jewellery has accumulated, and make your piercings feel great.
+This is the most common and easiest form of aftercare: boil water, put it in a cup, add a 1/4 tea spoon of sea salt, and let it cool off so you can soak your piercing without hurting yourself.
+Do this twice a day, morning and night, for about 5 minutes each.
+It’ll remove any crusties that your jewelry has accumulated and make your piercings feel great.

 Compresses

-Some piercings can be difficult soak, for these piercings you can apply a compress by making the same sea salt solution as above, and then using paper towels or swabs of cotton wool to absorb the solution and apply it directly to the piercing.
+Some piercings can be difficult to soak; for these piercings, you can apply a compress by making the same sea salt solution as above and then using paper towels or swabs of cotton wool to absorb the solution and apply it directly to the piercing.
 Follow the same directions for everything else as above.

 Soap and Water

-Another common method of aftercare is by using any mild antibacterial and non-scented soap with warm water.
-With Clean hands, Apply the soap lather to the piercing, gently clean the area around the piercing to loosen up any crusties that may be present.
-Afterwards rinse the area with warm water to get rid of any soap.
-Dry the area with a paper towel; never use a washcloth or towel as they are breeding grounds for bacteria.
+Another common method of aftercare is using any mild antibacterial and non-scented soap with warm water.
+With Clean hands, Apply the soap lather to the piercing.
+Gently clean the area around the piercing to loosen up any crusties that may be present.
+Afterward, rinse the area with warm water to get rid of any soap.
+Dry the area with a paper towel; never use a washcloth or towel, as they are breeding grounds for bacteria.

 Special Treatment